duckafire/duckafire.github.io/code-conventions.md

 const right = () => {}
 ```

+> Even that functions (technically) are constants, they will be treated like functions.

-3. All global identifier must be constants.
+3. All global identifier must be constants and they must be declared in
+`./javascript/contants.js`.

 ``` js
 let wrong = 10;